 How do you know about this GFW thing?

 If you are from the western world or anywhere but china mainland.
 Likes are that you never dealt much with anything similar to the GFW.
 Well unless your employer wanted to block social media or something like that.
 Saving the differences.

-I as a “young” engineer moved to China.
+I as a “young and naive” engineer moved to China.
 Then the firs thing I did at landing time was try to message my family and friends using a regular western Social media App.
 To my surprise It was “not possible”.
 Then after a day or two I figured it out.
-The Chinese Governement created this BEAST they call the GFW, the job of this “machine” is to block stuff that they do not want Chinese people to access.
+The Chinese Governement created this BEAST they call the GFW (The great firewall of China), the job of this “machine” is to block stuff that they do not want Chinese people to access.

-A few million websites, but more most known include the following; Facebook, Google, Twitter, Youtube, Netflix, ALL The biggest international newspapers in the world that are not controlled by the Chinese government, Part of our cloud storage, file sharing and collaboration systems and more OOOH!!!
+A few million websites, but more most known include the following; Facebook, Google, Twitter, Youtube, Netflix, ALL The biggest international newspapers in the world that are not controlled and protected by the Chinese government.
+This includes part of our cloud storage, file sharing and collaboration systems and more even when we are no youtube and well OOOH!!!
 SO MUCH MORE…

 To be clear in this article, I would like to explain how Chinese Mainland is controlling their Internet.
 As I would call it, Chinese Mainland is running a “Mainland Intranet” which is protected by The Great Firewall of China (GFW).

 At Sesame Disk / Nihao Cloud we have had a long history of dealing with this “Beast” called the GFW.
 Give us a try.